 If crossing Sabah to view wildlife near Sandakan isn't an option, Lok Kawi Wildlife Park is certainly the best place to find many of Borneo's unique species.

 Getting There: Getting to Lok Kawi requires two steps.
-First, take southbound bus #17 from Kota Kinabalu to the town of Lok Kawi; the trip takes around 30 minutes and costs $1.
-Next, take a 10-minute taxi from Lok Kawi to the wildlife park for around $5.
+First, take southbound bus #17 from Kota Kinabalu to the town of Lok Kawi; the trip takes around 30 minutes and costs very little.
+Next, take a 10-minute taxi from Lok Kawi to the wildlife park.